amsalu23/Hello-world/README.md

 # Hello-world
-this is th primary repository
+this is th secondary repository